 It takes more than symptoms alone to be approved for LTD, but their effects are usually considered in the insurance company’s decision.
 You’ll have to back up your claims with medical documentation that provides clinical and laboratory findings from your doctors.
 The insurance company will sometimes use your medical information on its own to make their decision if it definitively proves that you are disabled.

-After receiving your application, the LTD company assigns an adjudicator and potentially other medical professionals, such as a psychologist, physician, or disability examiner, to review your claim.
-You might be expected to get a medical examination or functional capacity evaluation from a doctor to determine your level of impairment.
-The adjudicator then uses that evidence to make a decision.
-If they feel they don’t have enough information to make that determination, you may be required to provide additional evidence.
+When submitting your application, include comprehensive medical documentation such as clinical and laboratory findings.
+Symptoms and a diagnosis alone are insufficient.
+Your LTD benefits company needs objective findings from your doctor to scientifically demonstrate your disability.
+Once your application is received, the LTD company assigns an adjudicator and possibly other medical professionals, like a psychologist, physician, or disability examiner, to review your claim.
+You may be required to undergo an independent medical examination or functional capacity evaluation to assess your level of impairment.
+The adjudicator will then use this evidence to make a decision.
+If they determine that more information is needed, you may be asked to provide additional evidence.